 Racist stereotypes and bias begin at an alarmingly young age.
 These anti-racist resources for children help parents talk to their kids about race and racism.

 The NAACP’s “Coal Blooded Action Toolkit” provides the necessary framework and tools to build a foundation for eliminating pollution from coal for impacted communities.

-Moms Clean Air Force staff and members made news throughout the country!
+Moms Clean Air Force staff and members confront racism, the coronavirus Trump’s EPA, and make news throughout the country.

 We do not all breathe the same air.
 We are now a country that is — with the oversight of the Senate committee that is upholding a radical and racist deregulatory agenda — allowing our EPA to increase air pollution everywhere, but especially in communities of color.